junxit/us-congress-bills-113/metadata.md

 - 2013-06-19 — Introduced in House
 - 2013-06-19 — Introduced in House
 - 2013-06-19 — Referred to the House Committee on Natural Resources.
+- 2013-06-25 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2014-03-06 — Subcommittee Hearings Held.
+- 2014-04-09 — Committee Consideration and Mark-up Session Held.
+- 2014-04-09 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2014-04-09 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2014-05-06 — Placed on the Union Calendar, Calendar No. 326.
+- 2014-05-06 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-438.
+- 2014-05-06 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-438.